Today – useful budgeting tools

 Most budgeting is about cutting back, shopping smarter and consuming less but there are lots of nifty tips and tricks out there too.
 Blogs like this one or Money saving expert have tons of thrifty tips to share with you.

-So do use these free resources they really will help you budget better.
+So do use these free resources and useful budgeting tools they really will help you budget better.